 Measuring the Ex-Ante Incentive Effects of Bankruptcy Reorganization Procedures

-The recent wave of corporate liquidations across Europe has led the European Commission to adopt bankruptcy reforms that grant debt holders greater powers during reorganization, mirroring recent trends in U.S. Chapter 11.
-Critics claim that these procedures fail to curb liquidations because too few insolvent firms use these procedures and emerge as going concerns.
-We argue that this perspective is misleading, because it fails to account for the ex-ante incentive effects of these rules on solvent firm debt and equity holders.
-We use administrative microdata to show that similar reforms to Danish bankruptcy reorganization actually led to a significant decline in liquidations.
+The EU’s 2019 Insolvency Directive increases debt holders’ control over bankruptcy reorganization proceedings, mirroring recent trends in U.S. Chapter 11.
+Critics, however, claim that too few insolvent firms use similar procedures to avoid liquidation.
+This view has remained unchallenged, as prior empirical work mostly studies reforms to liquidation proceedings, rather than reorganization alone.
+We argue that the critics’ perspective is misleading, because it ignores the rules’ ex-ante incentive effects on solvent firm debt and equity holders.
+We use administrative microdata to show that similar reforms to Danish bankruptcy reorganization actually caused a steep decline in liquidations.
 While few insolvent firms file for reorganization, solvent firms show significant improvements in financial management.
-The findings shed light on the causal effects of recent trends in bankruptcy reorganization procedures in the EU and U.S.
+The findings shed light on the causal effects of recent changes to European bankruptcy law and U.S. Chapter 11.

 Keywords: Bankruptcy, Insolvency, Financial Distress, Chapter 11, Reorganization, Restructuring, Liquidation

 Suggested Citation: Suggested Citation